- Targeting consumers early in their customer journey is crucial for success when it comes to scaling your advertising.

 - Last-click attribution robs you of essential data about top-of-funnel keywords.

-- I recommend using position-based attribution model for most businesses to get away from Last Interaction.
+- I recommend using a position-based attribution model for most businesses to get away from Last Interaction.

 - If you have access, I advise comparing the data-driven model to position-based and see if it better fits your Google Ads needs.

 - Andreas Reiffen: Attribution Modeling is an imprecise science.
 It’s never the full picture and can’t be.